 2. Place a number over any phonogram that represents a sound other than it's first sound.
 That number should correspond with the order of sounds on the phonogram cards.
 For example, phonogram a represents the /a/ae/o/ sounds, so the word want is coded by placing the number 3 over the a.
 (This is the only use of numbers in the coding system.)

 3. Place a double-underline under any extraneous letters, or under any phonogram that represents an unusual sound.
 If the letter is extraneous, i.e., not being used to represent a sound at all, just double-underline it and leave it at that.
 The presence of the double-underline in a word like two (with the double-underline under the letter w) is a reminder to your child that he has to remember the w for spelling purposes, but that it's not used when decoding.
+And if the phonogram represents an unusual sound, like the u in busy, you can write i under the double underline to show that in that word the u is the /i/ sound, a very unusual occurrence.

 Teach a "Perfect Pronunciation"

-Many words, like a, the, done, some, many, any, etc., are usually pronounced with either schwas (u, the, dun, sum) or slightly different vowel sounds (meny, eny), but they can easily be forced into what is called a perfect pronunciation.
-The word a, for example, can be taught as it's second sound, /ae/, quite easily.
+Many words, like a, the, done, some, many, any, etc., are usually pronounced with either schwas (u, the, dun, sum) or slightly different vowel sounds (meny, any), but they can easily be forced into what is called a perfect pronunciation.
+The word a, for example, can be taught as its second sound, /ae/, quite easily.
 Just explain to your child that it's really /ae/, but we tend to say /u/.
 Similarly the word the can be taught to rhyme with thee, and marked with a 2 over the e, designating its second sound, again, while explaining that in normal speech we usually say thu.

 Words like many and any should just be pronounced as they appear, using the first sound for the phonogram a.
 Yes, we say meny, but for spelling accuracy we should be thinking many, assigning an /a/ sound to the letter a.
 Similarly, words like come, some, done, son, ton and month should be taught as bearing the first sound of the phonogram o, rather than the /u/ we actually hear.
 Your child should think /s/o/n/ when spelling "son," but should think /s/u/n/ when spelling "sun."